- Home

 - Is there a lift?

-- Are there arrangements for laundry and room cleaning?
+- What are the arrangements for laundry and room cleaning?

 - Is there access to GP facilities?